-(a.)
-UHS has one 5-year renewal option at the existing lease rate (through 2031).
+- (a.)
+UHS has one 5-year renewal option at the existing lease rate (through 2031). - (b.)

-(b.)
 UHS has two 5-year renewal options at fair market value lease rates (2022 through 2031).

 As previously disclosed, a wholly-owned subsidiary of UHS has notified us that it is planning to terminate the existing lease on Southwest Healthcare System, Inland Valley Campus, upon the scheduled expiration of the current lease term on December 31, 2021.
 As permitted pursuant to the terms of the lease, UHS has the right to purchase the leased property at its appraised fair market value at the end of the existing lease term.
 However, UHS has proposed exchanging potential substitution properties, with an aggregate fair market value substantially equal to that of Southwest Healthcare System, Inland Valley Campus, in return for the real estate assets of the Inland Valley Campus.
 The proposed substitution properties consist of one acute care hospital (including a behavioral health pavilion) and a newly constructed behavioral health hospital.
-The Independent Trustees of the Board have approved the proposed property substitution subject to satisfactory due diligence and completion of definitive agreements.
+The Independent Trustees of the Board, as well as the UHS Board of Directors, have approved the proposed property substitution subject to satisfactory due diligence and completion of definitive agreements.
 The effective date of the property substitution is expected to coincide with the scheduled lease maturity date of December 31, 2021.
-Pursuant to the terms of the lease on the Inland Valley Campus, we earned \$1.1 million of lease revenue during the three-month period ended March 31, 2021 (\$662,000 in base rental and \$454,000 in bonus rental) and \$4.4 million of lease revenue during the generation and period ended March 31, 2021 (\$662,000 in bonus rental).
+Pursuant to the terms of the lease on the Inland Valley Campus, we earned \$2.2 million of lease revenue during the six-month period ended June 30, 2021 (\$1.3 million in base rental and \$892,000 in bonus rental) and \$4.4 million of lease revenue during the year ended December 31, 2020 (\$2.6 million in base rental and \$1.8 million in bonus rental).